Continuation of Health Insurance Coverage

 At the end of the continuation of coverage period, you and any other person whose coverage has been continued, will be allowed by the insurer to enroll in an individual conversion health plan provided under this plan.

-Note that you or your family members may have other options available when your coverage under the Daemen College plan would end due to a qualifying event.
+Note that you or your family members may have other options available when your coverage under the Daemen University plan would end due to a qualifying event.
 These options may include coverage purchased on the Health Insurance Marketplace or coverage under the plan of a spouse’s employer.